bredelings/BAli-Phy/PLAN.md

    focused `RVector` migration, but changing it should be considered together with callers that expect the legacy vector representation.

+The old expression-ref indexed-let marker is no longer present.
+Similar marker cleanup candidates are now `Apply` as an operation object used to represent runtime function application heads, expression `lambda2`, expression `Trim`, and expression `constructor`.

 ## Caller Migration Hotspots

 1. `context_ptr` is now runtime-based at the API level: `value()`, `head()`,